Clinton family: Maternal family

 On January 3, 1969, only one year after Roger Clinton's death, his widow married for the third time.
-Her groom, Jeff Dwire (June 6, 1923 – August 1974), was the same age as she, and had three daughters by a previous marriage.
+Her groom, Jeff Dwire (June 6, 1923 – August 12, 1974), was the same age as she, and had three daughters by a previous marriage.
 After briefly serving in the military, he had worked as a carpenter, a hairdresser, a judo teacher and a football coach, and had run a string of small businesses, including building houses, dealing in oil-well equipment and selling financial securities.
-What alarmed Virginia's family and friends was the fact that he had served nine months in prison during 1962 for stock fraud.
+What alarmed Virginia's family and friends was that he had served nine months in prison during 1962 for stock fraud.
 However, Bill Clinton was supportive of the new man in his mother's life; he served as Best Man and also played and sang at the wedding reception.
 The marriage, which produced no children, lasted until Dwire died in August 1974 from complications arising from diabetes.

 In January 1982, Virginia Dwire married for the fourth and last time to Richard Kelley.
 This marriage, which produced no children, lasted until Virginia's death from breast cancer on January 6, 1994.
 In later life, Virginia was insistent that all official documents refer to her by her full and chosen name, "Virginia Dell Blythe Clinton Dwire Kelley."